mchalapuk/hyper-text-slider-node-tutorial/doc/2_gulpfile.js.md

 [gulp]: https://github.com/gulpjs/gulp

 By convention, all node files should contain require calls at the top.
-We need gulp for IO and to create task definitions, gulp plugins for [browserify][browserify] and [sass][sass], and [del][del] to inplement clean tasks.
+We will need gulp for IO and to create task definitions, gulp plugins for [browserify][browserify] and [sass][sass], and [del][del] to implement clean tasks.

 [browserify]: https://github.com/substack/node-browserify
 [sass]: https://github.com/sass/sass